 North Wales is a fabulous place to spend either a few days or 1-2 weeks on your holiday.
 The area has it all from some of the most fabulous mountain ranges/scenic areas, miles of golden sands with completely clean sea water, hundreds of activities to do including some unique to the whole of the UK such as the Llanberris 1 mile zip wire experience, the soon to be open artificial surf attraction and the slate quarry trampoline attraction.
 The coastal path provides miles and miles of some of the best walks around plus the cycle path network gives safe fantastic cycling pleasure.

-The Garden suite is situated right on the edge of Snowdonia in The Vale of Clwyd so you will have plenty of choice with what to do, however it is not far from the major motorways so doesn't take forever to get here.
+New Terrace cottage is situated right on the edge of The Clwydian mountain range one an area of outstanding beuaty so you will have plenty of choice with what to do, however it is not far from the major motorways so doesn't take forever to get here.

 I could go on for ever about what the area of North Wales has to offer however as everything is available these days at the click of a mouse i'm sure you will see for yourself quite easily.